jfiume/CSS-athon/docs/proposal.md

 **Day 4**: Style the frontend, making it polished and professional.
 Make sure everything works.

-### Bonus feature
+### Bonus features

-Add a more detailed step by step tutorial building on the current functionality.
+- Add a more detailed step by step tutorial building on the current functionality.
-Add tests with automation.
+- Add tests with automation.